Authored by Denise Nelson

 Tip 3 – Shop at a Weekend Market

-The local markets are the best place to find great deals on goods, foods, wears, and more.
+The local markets are the best place to find great deals on goods like the famous harem pants, foods, wears, and more.
 Regardless of which city you’re in, seek out the markets whenever possible, because you truly can’t beat the deals here.

 Most of the items you’ll find are a lot more expensive in stores or from daily vendors, but these prices drop as soon as you hit the marketplace.
 You’ll find yourself surrounded with so many bargain prices that you’ll want to spend over your budget anyway!